thomasduchatelle/ephoto/deployments/sls/README.md

 DPhoto - VIEWER
 =======================================

-WEB viewer for photo and video backed up with DPhoto command line interface.

-Main features:

-* authenticate with Google account
-* online viewer for backed-up photos and videos
-* download medias pack, selected by date, album, and/or tags
+Online web app, originally designed to view backed up photos and video from the cloud.

 Getting Started
 ---------------------------------------

-App contains several sub-projects:
+App use _serverless.com_ deploys on AWS:

-* viewer API: serverless backend to serve data for viewer (golang)
+* `api/lambdas`: serverless backend to serve data for the web (golang)
-* viewer UI: create-react-app deployed as static website on S3 (typescript)
+* `web`: create-react-app deployed as static website on S3 (typescript)
-* (roadmap) more generic API to be used by CLI instead of direct IAM role

 They are all deployed as a monolith using _Serverless Framework_.
 To deploy on dev:

     # test, build, and deploy
-    make deploy
+    make deploy-app

     # only re-deploy
     sls deploy

-    # destroy all software bits (not the data managed by 'infra-data')
+    # destroy all software bits (not the data stored on 'infra-data')
     sls remove

 Backend code is following the hexagonal architecture: core logic is developed in `domain` and imported here.